ConnorDonegan/connordonegan.github.io/florida.markdown

 [^1]: For more on the factors contributing to the end of convict leasing, see Matthew J. Mancini, *One Dies, Get Another: Convict Leasing in the American South, 1866--1928*.
 University of South Carolina Press, 1996.

 [^banaji]: The language used here to discuss *forms of exploitation*, and the implicit argument that such formal and legalistic variations do not imply a departure from capitalist commodity production, is borrowed from Jairus Banaji, *Theory As History: Essays on Modes of Production and Exploitation*.
 Brill, 2010.

+[^twice]: Alex Lichtenstein, *Twice the Work of Free Labor: The Political Economy of Convict Labor in the New South*.
+Verso, 1996: xvii.

+[^wilson]: Bobby M. Wilson, *America's Johannesburg: Industrialization and Racial Transformation in Birmingham*.
+Rowman & Littlefield Publishers, Inc.: 114--121.

+[^river]: A close look at the role of violence in labor management on slave plantations is also highly revealing.
+See Walter Johnson, *River of Dark Dreams: Slavery and Empire in the Cotton Kingdom*.
+Harvard University Press, 2017.